curegit/game-of-life/README.md

 # Game of Life

-Conway's Game of Life with Canvas and JavaScript
+Conway's Game of Life with HTML Canvas and JavaScript

 [Demo](https://curegit.github.io/game-of-life/)